 That said, Blizzard Beach still has its perks like we all enjoyed the lazy river, and the kids enjoyed the slides.
 For us, the biggest difference was the wave pool.
 At Typhoon Lagoon, the wave pool has monster strength waves, which was a favorite for the kids (especially my 11 year old son).
 The wave pool at Typhoon Lagoon is not for the faint of heart or little kids.
 They are serious waves.
 At Typhoon Lagoon… my son spent hours in the wave pool.
 At Blizzard Beach, the wave pool is nice, but isn’t any different than regular water park’s wave pool.

-Is Blizzard Beach Worth It for Families?
+Is Blizzard Beach Worth It?
+Final Verdict for Families

 Blizzard Beach is a solid option for cooling off during your Disney vacation, especially if you have the Incredi-Pass with the water park option or qualify for free resort guest admission.